 Add Light

-See my post about 7 ways to add light to your home – there are several tips and tricks to add light to your home beyond new fixtures that can help breathe new life.
+There are several tips and tricks to add light to your home beyond new fixtures that can help breathe new life.
+This often means removing old window treatments and bringing daylight into your home however you can.

 Replace dated and builder’s grade light fixtures and hardware for a quick fix to make your home feel like new.
 Find all my favorite Brass Light Fixtures here!

+Learn how to paint doors here for a quick update.
 If you really want to go all out, replace your doors with shaker or 6 panel doors.
-A front door can add a lot of curb appeal.
+A new Dutch Door can add a lot of curb appeal.

 While older homes are full of charm, it’s often the most disappointing updates of decades gone by that need to be replaced!
 We have found that previous decades can strip an old house of its original character.